bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js12">12.
 Find the Largest Among Three Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter three numbers and determines and displays the largest among them.
+<p>This program prompts the user to enter three numbers and determines and displays the
+largest among them.</p>
 <pre>
 // Prompt user for three numbers let num1 = parseFloat(prompt("Enter the first number:"));